 The Markets in Financial Instruments Directive II (MiFID II) will change businesses call recording policies.

-MiFID was first applied in the UK from November 2007, but this is being revised to improve the functioning of financial markets and strengthen investor protection.
+MiFID was first applied in the UK from November 2007, but this has been revised to improve the functioning of financial markets and strengthen investor protection.

-The changes are currently set to take effect from 3rd January 2018.
+The changes took effect from 3rd January 2018.

 Organisations affected by MiFID II include:

 interdealer brokers, stockbrokers, financial advisers, corporate finance firms and venture capital firms, trading venues including regulated markets (RMs), recognised investment exchanges (RIEs), multilateral trading facilities (MTFs), and prospective organised trading facilities (OTFs), prospective data reporting service providers (DRSPs), banks, investment managers, including individual and collective portfolio managers, tied agents and appointed representatives, trustee firms, firms trading commodity derivatives including energy and oil market participants, firms conducting corporate finance business or stock-lending activities, occupational pension scheme (OPS) firms, firms conducting Lloyd’s market activities, depositaries, investment companies with variable capital (ICVCs), service companies, authorised professional firms (APFs).

 You can read the Financial Conduct Authority (FCA) Markets in Financial Instruments Directive II Implementation – Policy Statement here.

 Call recording under MiFID II

 One element of MiFID II covers recording.
 The legislation requires comprehensive and evidence-proof recording and archiving of calls that may result in transactions regardless of the channel: phone, video call, chat or e-mail.

 - Document: Record all calls which will/may result in transactions